Holstein-Rendsburg: History

-The below-mentioned counts ruled the territory until the last Count of Holstein-Rendsburg, Adolphus VIII, died in 1459.
-The Schauenburgs had almost died out; only the line of Holstein-Pinneberg still existed, but their count, Otto II of Schaumburg was not able to secure his inheritance.
+The counts ruled the territory until the last descendant of the House of Schauenburg to hold the title, Adolphus VIII (also known as Duke Adolf VIII), died childless in 1459.
+The Schauenburgs had almost died out; only the line of Holstein-Pinneberg still existed, but their count, Otto II of Schaumburg, was not able to secure his inheritance.
+Instead, the united Schleswig-Holstein Knighthood feared a renewed dispute over Schleswig and decided to elect Adolphus VIII's nephew, King Christian I of Denmark, as the new ruler.